Blueberry Glazed Doughnuts

 Instructions

-• Line a large baking sheet with parchment paper, and another large baking sheet with two layers of paper towels.
+• Line a large baking sheet with parchment paper, and another large baking sheet with two layers of paper towels or a wire rack.

 • In a very large bowl, whisk together the flour, sugar, baking soda, baking powder, salt, and cinnamon.
 Add in blueberries to flour mixture; Set aside.